WHAT TO DO IN BURANO IN ONE DAY

 However, questions like “what to do in Burano” or “things to do in Burano” are very legitim.
 Because, while it is overly unique, there are not many “must-do activities in Burano”.

-This will probably be one of the shortest posts I have on my blog, but there is actually not that much to say about it.
+This will probably be one of the shortest posts I have on my blog, but there is actually not that much to say about it and there are not that many things to do in Burano.
+Yes, you can spend a few hours here but there isn’t particularly that much to do.

 Pictures speak more than words, but before flooding this post with pretty images, here is some travel information.

-Before talking about the pretty, pretty houses in Burano, here is some info for your day trip to Burano:
+Before talking about the pretty, pretty houses and the best things to do in Burano, here is some info for your day trip to Burano:

 How to Get there from Venice